Treadmill Workouts for Race Training from the 5K to Marathon

 Intervals are one of the best workouts for the treadmill, but long repeats can become monotonous after the fourth or fifth interval.
 This variation on an effective 10K workout – 6-8 x 1K at 10K pace – starts with intervals 10 seconds per mile slower than 10K pace (~15K pace) and finishes at 10 seconds per mile faster than 10K pace (~5K-8K pace).
 The change in pace maintains variety throughout the entire workout and breaks the run up into more manageable segments.

 If your treadmill has a visual track, 1K equals 2.5 laps around the track.
-If you are tracking by distance, you can either run 0.62 miles or, for an easier number, 0.60 miles.
+Alternatively, you can either run 0.62 miles or, for an easier number, 0.60 miles.
+(If you are a lower volume runner or short on time, shorten the repeats to 1/2 mile.)

-Half Marathon Treadmill Workout: Mixed Pace 2-Mile Repeats
+Half Marathon Treadmill Workout: Race Pace Mile Repeats

 The workout: